grid-line

 It was even used as part of the development of COVID-19 vaccines.

-In total, more than 500 AI algorithms have already been approved by the FDA.
+In total, more than 650 AI-enabled devices have already been approved by the FDA.
 These are AI applications that directly impact patient care.

 undefined